 Advertisement

-Robinson finished with 195 rushing yards on 22 carries.
-The highlight came when he broke off a 93-yard rushing score in the second quarter that flipped the game on its head.
+The highlight of the night against the Rams came when Robinson broke off a 93-yard rushing score in the second quarter that flipped the game on its head.
 He also caught five passes for 34 yards, including the game’s opening touchdown.
-It was an epic performance by Robinson, as he led his team to a 27-24 upset over the Rams.
+The epic performance led his team to a 27-24 upset victory.

-However, after the game, Robinson’s NFL idol growing up, Adrian Peterson, was upset with how the Falcons handled the end of the contest and snubbed their RB out of a historic feat.
+However, after the game, Robinson’s NFL idol growing up, Adrian Peterson, was upset with how the Falcons handled the end of the contest.
+That had essentially robbed their RB of a historic feat.

 “Towards the end of the game, you see Robinson ended up with 195 yards.
-I’m sitting there wondering why, on the last run of the game, they give the ball to somebody else,” Peterson questioned via his Instagram, adding,
+I’m sitting there wondering why, on the last run of the game, they give the ball to somebody else,” Peterson questioned through a post on Instagram.

-The Falcons opted to hand the ball off to Tyler Allgeier, the team’s backup running back, three straight times before kicking the game-winning field goal.
+The plays Peterson was talking about were Falcons opting to hand the ball off to Tyler Allgeier, the team’s backup running back, three straight times before kicking the game-winning field goal.
 It was a strange decision, given that Allgeier only netted two yards on those three carries.
-But in the end, it didn’t matter because Zane Gonzales made the kick for the win.
+In the end, it didn’t matter for the team because Zane Gonzales made the kick for the win.

 #Vikings legend Adrian Peterson says he was “pissed off” that the #Falcons didn’t let Bijan Robinson get the final handoff to potentially reach 200 rushing yards for the game: